faylward/viralrecall/README.md

 ViralRecall was tested on Ubuntu 16.04 and should work on most Unix-based systems.
 To see the help menu use:
 > python viralrecall.py -h

-Viralrecall can be run using either of two viral HMM databases: 1) VOGDB, which contains a wide collection of viral orthologous groups and is useful for broad characterization of viral signatures, or 2) GVOGs, a custom set of Giant Virus Orthologous Groups that are fairly specific to Nucleo-Cytoplasmic Large DNA Viruses (NCLDV).
-The GVOGs database has replaced the NCVOG database used in a prevous version.
-In addition, ViralRecall matches proteins against the Pfam database (Pfam v.
+Viralrecall can be run using either of two viral HMM databases:
+1) GVOGs, a custom set of Giant Virus Orthologous Groups that are fairly specific to Nucleo-Cytoplasmic Large DNA Viruses (NCLDV), or
+2) VOGDB, which contains a wide collection of viral orthologous groups and is useful for broad characterization of viral signatures.

+In addition to either the GVOG or VOGDB searches, ViralRecall matches proteins against the Pfam database (Pfam v.
 32), which is a broad-specificity database that detects many protein families that are common in the genomes of cellular organisms.

-The database files are available for download from the Virginia Tech library system.
+The database files are available for download from Zenodo.
 To download and unpack, navigate to the folder that contains the viralrecall.py script and type:

 > wget -O hmm.tar.gz https://zenodo.org/record/4762520/files/hmm.tar.gz?download=1